 When you leave your computer, you can lock your screen to prevent other people from using it.
 You can also quickly switch users without logging out completely to give somebody else access to the computer, or you can suspend or power off the computer from the menu.
 If you have a screen that supports vertical or horizontal rotation, you can quickly rotate the screen from the system menu.
 If your screen does not support rotation, you will not see the button.

 When you lock your screen, or it locks automatically, the lock screen is displayed.
 In addition to protecting your desktop while you’re away from your computer, the lock screen displays the date and time.
-It also shows information about your battery and network status, and allows you to control media playback.
+It also shows information about your battery and network status.

 GNOME features a different approach to switching windows than a permanently visible window list found in other desktop environments.
 This lets you focus on the task at hand without distractions.